Acmopa/AnalogMouse/README.md

 ### Visual axis bars
 Real-time bar indicators show the current value of each axis — green for gas, red for brake, blue for steering.

-### Dual cursor overlay
-Click the **Dual Cursors** button to show two colored arrows on screen — red for the accelerator mouse and blue for the steering mouse — moving independently on the desktop.
-Each cursor supports left and right click.
-Click the button again to close the overlay.

 ### Hotkeys
 Assign custom keys to start, stop, and reset axes without clicking buttons.
 Click a hotkey field and press any key to assign it.